farhadnooriii/TestRepo/README.md

 CompanyNodeController Methods:

-1.        getAllChildrenOfGivenNode: get node id from parameter and return List<CompanyNode>.
+1.        getAllChildrenOfGivenNode: get node id from parameter and return ResponseEntity<List<CompanyNode>>.

 2.        changeParentNodeOfGivenNode: get node id and new parent id from parameter and change it.